 Michael and Dorothea’s farm is a biodynamic farm.
 They follow the guidelines left by the Austrian philosopher Rudolf Steiner who described the farm as a living organism, its vitality created by the effective use of the enlivening forces of sunlight and the symbiosis of the organisms that populate the farm.
 The basis of biodynamic farming is composted manure and straw, swept out of the stalls at milking time, allowed to break down, then spread on the fields.

-Michael does not plow his fields-a practice that turns the green matter under and encourages an anaerobic fermentation.
-Instead he uses a chisel plow that keeps the green matter on top but which encourages a top-down, aerobic fermentation.
-He also uses the biodynamic preps-described as homeopathic preparations for the earth and viewed by modern agriculture as a kind of witchcraft or voodoo practiced by the superstitious.
+Michael does not plow his fields—a practice that turns the green matter under and encourages an anaerobic fermentation.
+Instead he uses a chisel plow that keeps the green matter on top and which encourages a top-down, aerobic fermentation.
+He also uses the biodynamic preps—described as homeopathic preparations for the earth—and viewed by modern agriculture as a kind of witchcraft or voodoo practiced by the superstitious.
 The two main preps are horn manure and horn silica, prepared by burying manure and silica in cows’ horns for the winter and retrieving them in the spring.
-They are mixed with water by a long process of stirring in alternate directions-much as the homeopathic physician prepares his medicines-and sprayed over the farm in a fine mist.
+They are mixed with water by a long process of stirring in alternate directions—much as the homeopathic physician prepares his medicines—and sprayed over the farm in a fine mist.
 The horn manure is applied to the earth in the early spring and the horn silica is sprayed into the air in June when the “forces of light” are at their greatest.